RaulCasado/blog/src/content/blog/en/astro-post.md

 ## What is Astro?

 To understand why I chose Astro, we first need to know what Astro is.
 Yeah sure another JS framework anyone surprised?
 But this one is unique with features that make it special for certain types of projects.
 Its philosophy of 'islands' is fundamental, imagine that each interactive component of your page is a small island of JavaScript, isolated from the rest of the content.
 This means only the JavaScript necessary for each component to load, which translates into impressive performance.
 You'll enjoy a fast and fluid user experience without sacrificing interactivity.
 In addition, Astro is incredibly fast and lightweight, making it perfect for blogs and static websites.
-In short, Astro focuses on speed and efficiency, prioritising the delivery of pure HTML to the browser, making it an excellent choice where performance is paramount.
+In short, Astro focuses on speed and efficiency, prioritising the delivery of pure HTML to the browser, making it an excellent choice where performance matter most.

 ### Component Syntax Differences